nobodyisnobody/write-ups/RealWorldCTF.2022/pwn/Shellfind/README.md

 The goal is to exploit a buffer overflow in an udp service on a *dlink DCS-960L* camera.

-The vulnerability is a 0 day, that was unknown as the time of the CTF, and unpatched in the last firmware at the time of this writing.
+The vulnerability is a 0 day, that was unknown at the time of the CTF, and unpatched in the last firmware at the time of this writing.

 The author of the challenge told me later, that it is a service only exploitable from the internal lan.